TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

 The contrastive loss $\mathcal{L}_{\text{contrast}}$ is computed with binary cross-entropy with logits, based on ground-truth organ labels $Y \in \mathbb{R}^{B \times K}$, where $Y_{i,j} \in \{0, 1\}$ indicates the presence of the $j$-th organ in the $i$-th sample:

 where $\text{BCEWithLogitsLoss}$ combines a sigmoid activation and binary cross-entropy loss to optimize the similarity matrix $S$ against the labels $Y$.
 This loss encourages alignment between visual embeddings and their corresponding organ text embeddings while distinguishing them from unrelated categories.
-The aligned embeddings are used in the feature fusion stage to produce the segmentation mask, as described in Section~\ref{sec:Framework}.
 The total loss combines segmentation and contrastive losses:

 where $\mathcal{L}_{\text{BCE}}$ and $\mathcal{L}_{\text{Dice}}$ are the binary cross-entropy and Dice losses for segmentation, respectively.
-The advantages of this alignment method include: \begin{enumerate} \item \textbf{Semantic Alignment}: Visual and text embeddings are aligned in the semantic space, improving organ-specific feature understanding; \item \textbf{Incorporation of Anatomical Knowledge}: Detailed organ descriptions introduce richer external anatomical knowledge, guiding the visual embeddings to learn more semantically meaningful representations. \item \textbf{Improved Segmentation Accuracy}: The alignment enhances the model's accuracy in complex multi-organ segmentation tasks, particularly for challenging structures like kidney tumors. \end{enumerate}
+This alignment method facilitates semantic alignment, improving organ-specific feature understanding and introducing richer external anatomical knowledge.